magnolima/OpenAI-Delphi/README.md

 # OpenAI-Delphi
 **A simple wrapper for the GPT-3 OpenAI API using Delphi.**

-2022-04-29 - Fixed: Stop and frequency penalty parameteres were bugged
+2022-05-21 - Some more fixes and some changes in preparation to the file handling.

 This library should wrapper all the API requests.
 All the returning data will be translated into a memory table/dataset for easly of handling.